-Confidence sets for impulse responses Finally, we turn to inspecting the 95% and 67% confidence bands for impulse responses to oil supply, aggregate demand, and oil-specific supply shocks, which are depicted in Figure 5.
+Finally, we turn to inspecting the 95% and 67% confidence bands for impulse responses to oil supply, aggregate demand and oil-specific supply shocks which are depicted in Figure 5.
 We note that our confidence bands overall exhibit response patterns that are similar to the results reported in Kilian and Murphy (2012) based on sign restrictions and the elasticity bound of 0.0258.
-How-ever, our procedure results in substantially wider confidence bands for the responses of global real activity and the real price of oil than the ones originally reported in Kilian and Murphy (2012).
-In particular, while the responses of oil production are identified precisely, the responses of global real activity and flat responses to the oil supply shock, significant positive hump-shaped responses to the aggregate demand shock, and mixed response patterns to the oil-specific demand shock.
+However, our procedure results in substantially wider confidence bands for the responses of global real activity and the real price of oil than the ones originally reported in Kilian and Murphy (2012).
+In particular, while the responses of oil production are identified precisely, the responses of global real activity and of the real price of oil exhibit large uncertainty with insignificant and flat responses to the oil supply shock, significant positive hump-shaped responses to the aggregate demand shock and mixed response patterns to the oil-specific demand shock.